-Peer Review Members

-Mr. Darragh Quill, Cork County Council

-Mr. Martin Heffernan

-Mr. Gerry O'Brien
+Peer Review Members Mr. Darragh Quill, Cork County Council Mr. Martin Heffernan Mr. Gerry O'Brien

-The Department of Transport, Tourism and Sport (DTTAS) also wishes to acknowledge the input received from a range of Local Authority members in the form of comments and feedback received during the development of the document, the application, its testing and pilot training course events.
-Acknowledgements are further extended to those that provided photographs for this document: Stephen McCrory, Edmond Kenny and, in particular, Gary Salter who provided the majority of them.
+The Department of Transport, Tourism and Sport (DTTAS) also wishes to acknowledge the input received from a range of Local Authority members in the form of comments and feedback received during the development of the document, the application and its testing and training course pilot events.
+Further acknowledgements are extended to those that provided photographs for this publication, particularly Gary Salter who provided the majority of them.